molpopgen/libsequence/README.md

-	libsequence2 - a library for various sequence I/O operations
+#libsequence - a library for various sequence I/O operations